mei-friend/mei-friend.github.io/_docs/basic/settings.md

 {% include alert.html type="danger" title="Refresh" content="Switching to older verovio versions before 3.11.0 might require a refresh due to memory issues." %}

-- **Speedmode:** Toggle Verovio Speed Mode.
-In Speedmode, only the current page is sent to Verovio to reduce rendering time with large files.
-See also [Working with large files: Speedmode]({{ site.baseurl }}/docs/advanced/largefiles.md).
+- **Speed mode:** Toggle Speed Mode.
+In Speed mode, only the current page is sent to Verovio to reduce rendering time with large files.
+See also [Working with large files: Speed mode]({{ site.baseurl }}/docs/advanced/largefiles.md).
 This option can also be toggled the notation control bar.

 - **Style of generated xml:ids:** This option defines the format of xml:ids that are automatically created using `Manipulate -> Re-render MEI (with ids)`.
 This is mostly just preference...